YosysHQ/riscv-formal/docs/csrs.md

 Mandatory.
 (Reminder: RV64 processors in RV32 mode are expected to output the RV64 format.)
+May be all 0, reserved bits must be 0 regardless of writes.

 #### misa

 Can be read-only 0, but existence is mandatory.
+Reserved bits must be 0 regardless of writes.

 #### medeleg, mideleg